Getting Back To Nature: We Are Connected To The Earth

 As a coach, I consider my role to reach far beyond that of helping others learn to eat and move their bodies.
 More importantly, my goal is to help others appreciate our connection to nature.
 To help you uncover what it is that makes not only your body flourish, but also your spirit.

-My friend, client and advisory board member, Julie, is experiencing just that.
+My friend and client, Julie, is experiencing just that.
 She recently shared this message with me and I wanted to pass it on to you…

 “I wanted to thank you for the challenges regarding nutrition and as you know I have really changed a lot of our eating practices and am walking and moving regularly.
 Summer also increases my movement too!”